Route

-Day 1: Departure to Nîmes
+Day 1: Departure to Montpellier

 Day 2: Sète and the Bassin de Thau

 You will drive to the picturesque fishing port of Sète, home of Georges Brassens, also called the Venice of the Mediterranean, with le Mont-Saint Clair as your panorama.
 The inland sea of the Bassin de Thau behind it is one big oyster farm.
 In Bouzigues, the centre of oyster and mussel farming, you can visit the oyster museum to compare its taste with the Atlantic one.
 The fishing villages of Mèze and Marseillan take you along the coast to Cap d' Agde and the sunny Cathar city of Béziers where you can stroll under the plane trees on the famous boulevard Paul-Riquet.
 In this area, be sure to taste the typical 'Minervois'.
+You will stay three nights in Cahuzac-sur-Vère.

 Day 3: The Camargue